 If Canada's propaganda tried to keep truth as its touchstone, the Japanese had no qualms about employing black propaganda in their sophisticated campaign to deny the Nanking atrocity.
 The Japanese public learned of the fall and occupation of Nanking through jingoist headlines and newsreel pictures of the victory parade led by their triumphant general.
-The Japan Advertiser boasted of a barbaric contest between two lieutenants as to who could behead more Chinese prisoners.
+The Japan Advertiser photo section boasted of a barbaric contest between two lieutenants as to who could behead more Chinese prisoners.
 The tally of 106 to 105 led them to call lightheartedly for a new contest to resolve which of them to name the "winner".
-After the war, the Allied Wartime Tribunal used the celebrated "killing contest" to condemn the two to hanging for war crimes ([20], pp. 170-171; [86]; see also [54], pp. 141, 147).
+After the war, the Allied Wartime Tribunal used the celebrated "killing contest" photo to condemn the two to hanging for war crimes.
 Many in this culture that celebrated "bushido" never understood why (Figure 12).